3lyrion/SimpleSol2Wrapper/README.md

 ## Description

-• Lua is a singleton.
+- Lua is a singleton.

+- You can create static objects, bind classes and do much more using my intuitive interface.

 ## Example